Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Introduction

-\citet{zhou2021complexity} undertook the endeavor to establish a general theoretical framework for studying the complexity of MCMC sampling for high-dimensional statistical models with discrete parameter spaces.
-They assumed a mild unimodal condition on the posterior distribution, akin to the log-concavity assumption in continuous-space problems, and derived mixing time bounds for random walk Metropolis-Hastings (MH) algorithms that were sharper than existing ones.
+In an earlier study from the authors~\citep{zhou2021complexity}, we proposed a general theoretical framework for studying the complexity of MCMC sampling for high-dimensional statistical models with discrete parameter spaces.
+By assuming a mild unimodal condition on the posterior distribution, we derived mixing time bounds for random walk MH algorithms that were sharper than existing ones.
 Here ``unimodal'' means that other than the global maximizer, every state has a ``neighbor'' with strictly larger posterior probability, where two states are said to be neighbors if the proposal probability from one to the other is nonzero.
 Selecting this neighborhood relation often entails a trade-off, and the result of \citet{zhou2021complexity} shows that rapid mixing can be achieved if (i) the neighborhood is large enough so that the posterior distribution becomes unimodal, and (ii) the neighborhood is not too large so that the proposal probability of each neighboring state is not exceedingly small.
 Techniques from high-dimensional statistical theory can be used to establish the unimodality in a way similar to how posterior consistency is proved, but the analysis is often highly complicated and tailored to individual problems.
-We will not explore these statistical techniques in depth in this paper; instead, our focus will be the mixing time analysis under the unimodal condition or a weaker condition that will be introduced later.
+We will not explore these statistical techniques in depth in this paper; instead, our focus will be the mixing time analysis under the unimodal condition or a more general condition allowing for mulitmodality that will be introduced later.

-\subsection{Main Contributions of This Work}
+\subsection{Main contributions of this work}

 Our first objective is to extend the result of~\citet{zhou2021complexity} to more sophisticated MH schemes that do not use random walk proposals.
 We consider the informed MH algorithm proposed in~\citet{zanella2020informed}, which emulates the behavior of gradient-based MCMC samplers on Euclidean spaces~\citep{duane1987hybrid, roberts2002langevin, girolami2011riemann} and has gained increasing attention among the MCMC practitioners~\citep{grathwohl2021oops, zhang2022langevin}.
 The proposal schemes used in the informed algorithms always assess the local posterior landscape surrounding the current state and then tune the proposal probabilities to prevent the sampler from visiting states with low posterior probabilities.
 However, such informed schemes do not necessarily result in faster mixing, because the acceptance probabilities can be extremely low for proposed states, and it was shown in~\citet{zhou2022dimension} that, for Bayesian variable selection, naive informed MH algorithms can even mix much more slowly than random walk MH algorithms.
 We will show that this acceptance probability issue can be overcome by generalizing the ``thresholding'' idea introduced in~\cite{zhou2022dimension}.
 Moreover, if the posterior distribution is unimodal and tails decay sufficiently fast, we prove that there always exists an informed MH scheme whose relaxation time can be bounded by a constant, independent of the problem dimension, which immediately leads to a nearly optimal bound on the mixing time.
 Our result significantly generalizes the finding of~\cite{zhou2022dimension}, which only considered the high-dimensional variable selection problem.